OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

-# Tips for creating Office Add-ins with Angular 2
+# Tips for creating Office Add-ins with Angular

-This article provides guidance for using Angular 2 to create an Office Add-in as a single page application.
+This article provides guidance for using Angular 2+ to create an Office Add-in as a single page application.

->**Note:** Do you have something to contribute based on your experience using Angular 2 to create Office Add-ins?
+>**Note:** Do you have something to contribute based on your experience using Angular to create Office Add-ins?
 You can contribute to this article in [GitHub](https://github.com/OfficeDev/office-js-docs) or provide your feedback by submitting an [issue](https://github.com/OfficeDev/office-js-docs/issues) in the repo.

-For an Office Add-ins sample that's built using the Angular 2 framework, see [Word Style Checking Add-in Built on Angular 2](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker).
+For an Office Add-ins sample that's built using the Angular framework, see [Word Style Checking Add-in Built on Angular](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker).

 ## Install the TypeScript type definitions
 Open an nodejs window and enter the following at the command line: `npm install --save-dev @types/office-js`.